 Well, today we're going to make a little dent in that pile of yours, okay?!

-Select as many scrap wood pieces as you have stockings to hang, and cut them to your desired height for the stocking hanger.
+First, select as many scrap wood pieces as you have stockings to hang, and cut them to your desired height for the stocking hanger.
 I cut my pieces 14" long.

-Line the pieces up side by side, and measure the width, then cut 3 more pieces of wood to connect them together .
+Next, line the pieces up side by side, and measure the width, then cut 3 more pieces of wood to connect them together .

-I ended up deciding to stagger the pallet wood pieces, which you'll see below, so if you want yours staggered, you should do it now.
+I ended up deciding to stagger the pallet wood pieces, which you'll see below.
+So if you want yours staggered, you should do it now.

 Stain the front with dark wood stain (I used walnut colored stain).